valkolovos/language-learning/project_docs/deliverable_chunk_practice_pronunciation_functional_specification.md

 **Type:** Functional Specification (implementation‑agnostic)

 ## Purpose
 Add a focused **pronunciation practice loop** that fits after the Listen‑First reveal in a micro‑lesson.
 The learner records a short **chunk** (1–4 words, ~1–3 seconds), receives **simple, actionable feedback** (Clear / Almost / Try again + 1 micro‑tip), and can replay/retake quickly.
-The slice must ship **local‑first** with an optional cloud scoring flag that can be toggled per environment.
+The slice must ship **local-first** (supporting local development and testing with mocks) with an optional cloud scoring flag that can be toggled per environment.

 ## Definition of Done (DoD)
 A new learner can complete at least one pronunciation attempt for a target chunk and see feedback without confusion or setup beyond granting microphone access.
 All core flows are keyboard/screen‑reader accessible.
-No sign‑in or cloud dependency is required for the base flow.
+The system can be developed and tested locally with mocks, and gracefully degrades when third-party services are unavailable.

 ---

 ## In Scope
 - **Single‑chunk practice** within an existing lesson (post‑reveal)
 - **Mic capture** and **attempt lifecycle** (idle → recording → processing → feedback)
-- **Local‑first scoring** using intelligibility proxies (see *Scoring Model*)
+- **Local-first scoring** using intelligibility proxies (see *Scoring Model*) - supports local development with mocks
 - **Optional managed scoring** behind a feature flag (environment toggle)
 - **Feedback UI:** state (Clear / Almost / Try again), one micro‑tip, and per‑word highlighting when available
 - **Controls:** Record, Stop, Play back attempt, Retake, Next